Caring for you as we would for ourselves

 When Should You Contact the Doctor?

 If, during an impact or fall, you hear a cracking in your knee, feel pain almost immediately to the extent that you can no longer bear any weight on your affected leg, and you feel like your knee is giving way, it is highly likely that you have ligament damage.
+Don't wait to consult a doctor if you experience these symptoms, as prompt treatment can limit further damage and improve prognosis.

 Care at Hôpital de La Tour